top of page

 You have results of an Ancestry DNA Test.
 What next?

-Our Society President, Paul Howes, will give you a short, practical talk covering the basics of what to do with your test results.
+Paul will give you a short, practical talk covering the basics of what to do with your test results.
 After that, there will be an open Q&A session.
 Bring your questions!
 Paul and other members will do their best to give you answers.

 June 13, 2026